I hope you agree with me when I say:

 Peter Barlow left a gift for astronomers.

 Anyone acquainted with astronomy knows where the term ‘Barlow’ has been derived from.
 A Barlow lens is the kind of astronomy accessory you never get tired of.
+Not only does it give an additional boost to your magnification, but it also does great wonders for the clarity of the picture as well.

 We do advise you to be aware of the conditions of using a Barlow lens, and the correct procedures for stacking.
 Think you don’t know enough?
 We’ve got you covered.
 Check out our FAQs where we tackle such questions.